deleplanquet/code_bp/README.rst

             └── vel_env_frq_band_component_smooth
                 └── others                      *OUTPUT*

-The travel time matrix will also be stored to not calculate it again and again.
+The travel time matrix and absolute travel time cube will also be stored for faster further use.

 Summation among stations
 ------------------------